Shopify Expert Cost: What to Budget by Service, Scope and Engagement

 Hourly

-When it fits: Clearly bounded small work, audits, troubleshooting, edge cases where scope can't be predicted upfront.
+When it fits: Clearly bounded small work, audits, troubleshooting, edge cases where scope cannot be predicted upfront.

 Typical structure: $60-$400+/hour depending on tier, billed weekly or monthly with detailed time tracking.

-Pros: Pay only for what's done.
+Pros: Pay only for what is done.
 Easy to start and stop.

 Cons: No price cap.
 Incentive misalignment — slower is more profitable for the vendor.
 Hard to budget.
 Easy to lose track of accumulating cost.